Useful Mobile Apps in Nepal for Travelers

 Conclusion

-In conclusion, there are a couple of useful Nepali apps that are good to have while travelling in Nepal.
+In conclusion, there are a couple of useful Nepali apps that are good to have while traveling in Nepal.

-I would say the most important mobile apps in Nepal include taxi apps (Pathao, InDrive), mobile network apps (NCell or Nepal Telecom) and offline map apps (Maps.me).
+The most useful mobile apps in Nepal include taxi apps (Pathao, InDrive), mobile network apps (NCell or Nepal Telecom) and offline map apps (Maps.me).